Taardal/blink/README.md

 ### Custom targets

-The project defines two custom targets: `CompileLua` and `CompileShaders`.
+The project defines custom targets to compile Lua scripts and Vulkan shaders, and copy resources like models, textures and skyboxes.

-The main target **depends** on both custom targets to ensure that both lua and shader files are compiled every time the app is built, regardless if any C++ source files have changed.
+The main target **depends** on these custom targets to ensure that necessary resource files are compiled and/or copied every time the app is built, regardless if any C++ source files have changed.

 #### CompileLua